ronakupadhyaya/Pokemon-auction/README.md

 ## Part 4: View ALL Auctions
 By the end of this part we will be able to display all running auctions on `dashboard.hbs`.

-1. Modify your `GET /dashboard` route to join the `bids` and `auction` tables on the auction id attribute, and then send all data (incl.
-Pokemon `type` and `thumbnail_link`) to `dashboard.hbs`.
-You should join the `auction` and `bids` tables on auction id, and then join that with the `pokemon` table on pokemon id.
-Then select all of the returned entries.
+1. Modify your `GET /dashboard` route to display all auctions, along with the corresponding maximum bid and pokemon details.
+One way to execute this would be to find the max of the `bids` table when grouped by auction id, and then join this with all auctions by auction id.
+You will also need to join this information with the Pokemon thumbnail url and type attributes from the `pokemon` table.
 1. In `dashboard.hbs` create a **sortable** list of all auctions.
 You may want to use an external library to handle displaying and sorting the auctions (like [this one](https://datatables.net/)).
     - Display the current highest bid on all OPEN auctions, and the winning bid (also highest bid) on all CLOSED auctions
 	- If no bid exists, display the `starting_bid` of the auction in its place